aneudy1702/cypress-mock-integration-template/README.md

    npm install cypress mochawesome mochawesome-merge mochawesome-report-generator
    ```

-Once you've copied all the necessary files, you’re good to go!
+You're good to go once you've copied all the necessary files!
 You can now run the same commands to open Cypress, run tests, and generate reports.

 ## Contributing
 We welcome contributions!
-Feel free to open an issue or submit a pull request if you want to improve this template.
+If you want to improve this template, feel free to open an issue or submit a pull request.

----

-This approach gives developers full flexibility to either use the CLI for speed or manually copy configurations for more control.
-Let me know if you need further adjustments!